How Singles captured grunge’s unstoppable rise to mainstream prominence

-In 1986, Crowe relocated to Seattle, in romantic pursuit of Nancy Wilson, guitarist with local legends Heart.
+In 1986, Cameron relocated to Seattle, in romantic pursuit of Nancy Wilson, guitarist with local legends Heart.
 He was quickly seduced by his new hometown, in particular by its eclectic radio stations, which juggled ancient blues records with the sounds emanating from a local rock underground that was the antithesis of Sunset Strip hair metal.
-He began developing a script set amid that hard-scrabble “grunge” scene, tracing the lives and loves of several Seattle twenty-somethings sharing the same apartment block, including wannabe rock-star Cliff Poncier (Matt Dillon) and college radio DJ-turned-architect Steve Dunne (Campbell Scott).
+He began developing a script set amid that hard-scrabble “grunge” scene, tracing the lives and loves of several Seattle 20-somethings sharing the same apartment block, including wannabe rock-star Cliff Poncier (Matt Dillon) and college radio DJ-turned-architect Steve Dunne (Campbell Scott).

-Critically well-received, Singles was nowhere near as lucrative as its soundtrack album, which Crowe planned to feel “like a mixtape you would make your friend”, with previously unreleased Pearl Jam and Soundgarden tracks, and career-best moments by Alice In Chains and Screaming Trees.
+Critically well-received, Singles was nowhere near as lucrative as its soundtrack album, which Cameron planned to feel “like a mixtape you would make your friend”, with previously unreleased Pearl Jam and Soundgarden tracks, and career-best moments by Alice In Chains and Screaming Trees.
 And perhaps neither soundtrack nor movie quite capture the snarling cynicism that was also a part of the Seattleite character – only scene pioneers Mudhoney’s contribution, Overblown, achieves that sardonic note – but as artefacts of the moment the city’s homegrown underground rose up to invade the stadia, they are precious indeed.

-And while it never quite set the box office alight, Singles was a key influence on another cultural phenomenon that would define the 90s, with the producers of Friends going on to develop their show only after Crowe refused permission for them to spin his movie into a weekly sitcom.
+And while it never quite set the box office alight, Singles was a key influence on another cultural phenomenon that would define the ’90s, with the producers of Friends going on to develop their show only after Cameron Crowe refused permission for them to spin his movie into a weekly sitcom.